September 15, 2020

 Customer experience is the collection of touch points your buyers have with your brand throughout the customer journey.
-From first encountering your brand, to after a purchase, your customer experience is essentially how good or bad it feels to buy from your business.
+From first encountering your brand, to after a purchase, your customer experience is essentially how frictionless and rewarding or frustrating and underwhelming it feels to buy from your business.

 Of course, you want the experience to be a positive one.
 But you also want it to be easy to follow.
 Customers who are enjoying their experience know where they are, where they are going, and how to get there.
-Good businesses know how to direct them along the way.
+A good business knows how to direct them along the way.

-As with most experiences, people want to have an idea of what to expect and what the finish line looks like.
-This mitigates confusion and builds confidence in your brand.
+As with most experiences, people want to have an idea of what to expect and where the finish line is.
+This minimizes confusion and builds confidence in your brand.
 But in 2020 and beyond, there are more opportunities than ever to provide experiences that go well beyond typical expectations.

-Before we move on, let’s think about a couple factors that make the home builder customer experience unique.
+Before we move on, let’s think about a couple factors that make the real estate and home builder customer experience unique.